 I want to tell myself that, but Prop 64 is all about the business of marijuana.
 We're making another sin industry.

-It's not as addictive as nicotine, and there's other ways to consume it.
+Unlike tobacco, it's not nicotine.
+Not addictive, and there's other ways to consume it.

 Forget about adults for a second.
 I wouldn't want my kids smoking or eating weed until they're well past Stanford, just like I wouldn't want them smoking cigarettes.